robofit/arcor2_client_sdk/Arcor2.ClientSdk.Communication/README.md

 ### Events

 Server events are mapped to .NET events.
-When the client decodes an event message from the server, the appropriate event will be raised with the corresponding data and, if applicable, parent ID.
+When client decodes an event message from the server, the appropriate event will be raised with the corresponding data and, if applicable, parent ID.

 The library provides a special handling for message containing the `change_type` field, which have up to four mapped C# events depending on the possible change types (`Added`, `Updated`, `BaseUpdated`, and `Removed`).